These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 |"[n] becomes [m] in the environment where it is preceded by a vowel and followed by a labial obstruent."|

 This rule holds up well in Spanish.
-Keep in mind that this, like all linguistic rules, is better seen as a work in progress than an unchanging truth.
+Keep in mind that this, like all linguistic rules, is best seen as a work in progress.

 1) Follow the same steps in "rules" above to come up with a rule that applies to the pronunciation of /n/ as [ŋ] in certain environments.
 (Use Spanish examples from "environments" above.)